 While some people swear by their pre-bed cup of hot brew, others are wary of the consequences.

 Consequences, you might be asking, what consequences?

 Well, here’s a little fact that you may not be aware of.
-Regular black, green and white tea leaves contains caffeine.
+Regular black, green and white tea leaves contain caffeine.
 Just like a cup of coffee, black, green or white tea can stimulate you into wakefulness.
 Obviously, this might not be a good idea before you want to go to sleep.

 A way to decaffeinate your tea is to dunk your teabag twice.
 First, put your teabag in a cup of hot water.
 Then dump that cup out and make another cup of tea with the same bag.
 Since the largest part of the caffeine in the teabag are released early in the steeping process, the quick dunk will help decaffeinate your tea.

-If you don’t want to take the risk of drinking caffeine right before bed, you might want to opt for a caffeine free herbal blend.
+If you don’t want to take the risk of drinking caffeine right before bed, you might want to opt for a caffeine-free herbal blend.
 We will look more closely at types of herbal teas in the second part of the article.

 If you don’t mind taking in some caffeine, health experts highly recommend drinking green tea before bed.
-Not only does this tea boost your immune system and improve your ability to focus, some studies have also shown that it can reduce the chance of getting cancer.
+Not only does this tea boost your immune system and improve your ability to focus.
+Some studies have also shown that it can reduce the chance of getting cancer.
 Overall, it is a great health booster.

-Here ten more reasons you should start drinking green tea before bed.
+Some more reasons you should start drinking green tea before bed.